Jan 25: Sustainability Salon Empowering Us to Speak Out and Weigh In

-One of the key arguments one can make in these letters comes from provisions in both our city charter and state constitution, protecting residents and indeed nature itself.
+One of the key arguments one can make in these letters and comments comes from provisions in both our city charter and our state constitution, protecting residents and indeed nature itself.
 Environmental attorney Tom Bailey has made a study of the Pennsylvania Environmental Rights Amendment -- what it really means, and how to use it.
 Currently, for example, the federal government is retreating from controlling fossil fuel emissions.
 Luckily, Pennsylvania residents have a fundamental right to clean air and pure water spelled out within our state constitution.
 Tom will discuss two landmark Pennsylvania Supreme Court cases in which our rights were enforced and protected.
 He'll suggest a couple of additions for your public comment that incorporate language from these cases.
 He also looks forward to hearing from participants about what issues concern you within our state's ecosystem.

 As always, you can find the latest here on MarensList.